-The U.S. Bureau of Labor Statistics (BLS) projected that ophthalmic lab technicians would see a faster than average job growth of 13% from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS) projected that ophthalmic lab technicians would see a slower than average job growth of 7% from 2012 to 2022.
 Ophthalmic lab techs earned a mean annual salary of $31,100 in May 2014, according to the BLS.

 Continuing Education Information